richelbilderbeek/cicone/README.md

 and they lived happily ever after.

-One day, there is a prince coming.
+One day, there is a gay prince coming.
+He immediently didn't really find White attractive, but he really needed som love in his life.
+He thus made a move and slowly slowly they actually fell in love.

 and they lived happily ever after.